2001–02 FA Cup: First round proper

 This round is the first in which teams from the Second Division and Third Division compete with non-League teams.
 Matches were played 16, 17 and 18 November, with replays on 27 November and 28 November.
+The round included two clubs from Step 8 of English football: Brigg Town from the Northern Counties East League and Lewes from the Isthmian League Second Division.